CloudNative-OracleAPAC/CloudNative_IntelligentBot/README.md

 This workshop will walk you introduce you to the CafeSupremo Bot, and then walk you through the various components used to build it and subsequently expand its available functionality.

-### Prerequisites ###

-Each attendee will require a Facebook Account for accessing the CafeSupremo Bot via the Facebook Messenger app.

-As the Facebook app (and hence the bot) is not “Public”, to access the Bot you will need to have your Facebook ID registered with the Facebook App itself (as a “tester” of the app/page).
-As such, you will need to make sure that your facilitator has this information prior to starting the Lab exercises.

-To find your Facebook ID (as opposed to your Login Name), login to your Facebook account and click on your Avatar | name in the page header - this will take you to your profile page.

-Your Facebook ID is indicated in the URL of the page ``https://www.facebook.com/[your facebook ID]``

 # Lab Exercise: #

 #### Lab 1: Introduction to Cafe Supremo Intelligent Bot [(Start Lab)](100-IB.md) ####